jennifersoft/jennifer-view-adapter-telegram/README.md

 Chat ID is [452396036]
 ```

-* If you did not see this reponse.
+* If you did not see this response.
 Make sure that you already sent any message to your newly created bot, then try again.

 ## Adapter Settings